Free VPNs vs. Paid VPNs – What Are the Differences?

 Looking for the Right VPN?

-Then you’ve come to the right place!
-We here at CactusVPN pride ourselves on offering online users exactly what they need – complete privacy, top-notch security, and world-class customer support (among other things).
+We here at CactusVPN pride ourselves on offering online users complete privacy, top-notch security, and world-class customer support, unlimited bandwidth, and high-speed connections.

-We’re not just saying that.
 Our high-end AES encryption will make sure your data is always safe and sound – especially on public WiFi.
 And we don’t store connection logs at all!
-Your privacy comes first, and we mean it.